Ashwin-Paudel/PudOS/README.md

 An Operating System from WYOOS, Work in progress

 ### Running
+Download this
+`sudo apt-get install g++ binutils libc6-dev-i386` `sudo apt-get install VirtualBox grub-legacy xorriso`

-open the folder in the terminal and run make kernel.iso
+open the folder in the terminal and run `make kernel.iso` to run in virtual box do `make run` to delete run `make clean` to see more open the makefile